Students of Georgetown Inc.: The 2000s: The Corp today

 In 2000, the Corp closed its Corp Travel business and opened a film developing store called Full Exposure (FX).
 FX was closed five years later.

 In 2003, the Corp opened its third coffee shop, The Midnight MUG, in Georgetown University's Lauinger Library.

 In 2004, the Corp launched www.TheCorp.org and began to use a website to conduct the Book Co-op service more efficiently.

 In 2005, the Corp closed its Full Exposure film developing service and Movie Mayhem video delivery store, and created Corp Information Technology and MovieMayhem.org.

 In 2007, the Corp terminated its ailing MovieMayhem.org service, citing a failure to generate profits, inability to compete with business such as NetFlix and iTunes, and a lack of student demand for a campus-based DVD delivery service.
 The last deliveries were made to students in December and the Web site was permanently taken offline.

 Later that month, the Corp launched a new Web site, CorpStorage.org, which modified the existing Student Storage business model to allow for online purchasing.
 The new site also allows for expanded Corp e-commerce across all services.

 In 2014, the Corp opened the doors to a smoothie, açai bowl, salad, and health-food shop, The Hilltoss.
 Located inside the Healey Family Family Student Center, the idea was crowd sourced from the student body in 2012 and provides a healthy dining option on the south side of campus.

 In 2016, the Corp incorporated its latest coffee shop, Grounded, into the same location as Hilltoss.
-Grounded offers many breakfast-adjacent food and drink options.
+Grounded offered many breakfast-adjacent food and drink options.